Urban pairs of villas

 Commission HOAI phases 1-8, artistic supervision

-Solution Pairs of urban villas with central access area, mix of subsidized and free housing, pure wooden construction with use of prefabricated timber structures in walls and ceilings
+Solution Pairs of urban villas with central access between the houses, mix of subsidised and private housing, all-wood construction using prefabricated timber components for the walls and floor slabs

 Staff